gorango/flowcraft/examples/5b_distributed/README.md

 # Distributed AI Agent with a Pluggable Executor

-This example demonstrates the power of the `Executor` pattern by running the same complex, graph-based AI agent from the DAG example in a distributed environment using **BullMQ**.
+This example demonstrates the power of the `Executor` pattern by running the same complex, graph-based AI agent from the [declarative example]() in a distributed environment using **BullMQ**.

 It showcases a client-worker architecture where a client can initiate a workflow and **asynchronously wait for its final result**.
 The actual execution of each node happens as a job processed by one or more separate worker processes, which is a common pattern for building scalable, resilient, and long-running process automation systems.